aamcrae/pweb/README.md

 cp assets/*.xml assets/*.html /usr/share/pweb
 cp assets/css/* /var/www/html/pweb
 ```
-- Build and install the WASM support and binaries:
+- Build and install the WASM support and binaries (optionally, tinygo can be used - see below):
 ```
 (cd wasm; GOOS=js GOARCH=wasm go build -o /var/www/html/pweb/pweb.wasm)
 cp $(go env GOROOT)/misc/wasm/wasm_exec.js /var/www/html/pweb
 ```
 - The album-template.xml and gallery-template.xml files may be customised to add a copyright owner.

-If image downloading is configured, download links are generated as symlinks to the
+If image downloading with symlinks is configured, download links are generated as symlinks to the
 original files, and your web server must be configured to allow the following of the symlinks
 to access the file (e.g for apache2, ```Options FollowSymLinks``` must be set for the photos directory).
+If download is configured as ```static```, a copy of the image is placed into the download directory, which
+is useful if the web site is going to be copied/synced to a separate server.

 ## tinygo